Latest Content

 Infusing Technology into Writing Celebrations (Grades K–2)

-Brian Sepe works in a school with iPads aplenty in grade 3 and up, but few available for first graders.
+Brian Sepe works in a school with iPads aplenty in grades 3 and up, but few available for first graders.
 He works with a first-grade teacher to find ways to showcase young students’ writing using an inexpensive tech app.

 Choice Literacy Membership